 Acetaminophen is available over the counter in its generic form or under brand names such as Tylenol.
 The medication is available in higher doses by prescription.

-The American Dental Association notes that acetaminophen can cause liver toxicity and gastrointestinal symptoms when taken in large amounts, so people should use the medication only as directed.
+The American Dental Association notes that acetaminophen can cause liver toxicity and gastrointestinal symptoms when taken in large amounts, so you should use the medication only as directed.

 Pay close attention to the label, and don’t take more than the recommended dose of any kind of aspirin.
-Don’t take aspirin continually for any sort of pain relief without supervision from a dentist or doctor.
+Don’t take aspirin continually for any sort of pain relief without supervision from a dentist or doctor, especially if you’re taking other medications.

 Benzocaine is an anesthetic and numbing agent.
 It is available over the counter in products for dental pain relief, under brand names such as Orajel and Anbesol.

-It is not recommended for use in people with deep wounds or lesions or anyone under 2 years old.
+It is not recommended for children under age 2 and people with deep wounds or lesions.
 Older adults may be more likely to have a hypersensitivity reaction to benzocaine.

-Ibuprofen is an over-the-counter medication with anti-inflammatory properties.
+Ibuprofen (Advil) is an over-the-counter (OTC) medication with anti-inflammatory properties.

 It is a nonsteroidal anti-inflammatory drug (NSAID).
-It’s sold in its generic form and under brand names such as Advil.
 According to the American Dental Association, NSAIDs help with pain by reducing inflammation at the site, while acetaminophen works by blocking pain signaling.

 Sometimes your wisdom tooth isn‘t what’s causing pain.
 There are many potential causes of dental pain.
 For example:

-• Throbbing pain: may be from an infection, abscess, impacted tooth, or periodontal disease.
+• Throbbing pain: This may be from an infection, abscess, impacted tooth, or periodontal disease.

-• Jaw pain: may be from a disorder of the temporomandibular joint.
+• Jaw pain: This may be from a disorder of the temporomandibular joint.

 A dentist can help discover the cause of your mouth pain and recommend a treatment plan.